 Disabled Digital Artist

-I am a self taught artist who has been drawing from bed since I was 17 years old, when I decided that drawing was something I really wanted to do.
-I was very limited due to my severe chronic illnesses and injuries so I needed to adapt and learn something that worked for me.
-The solution came in digital drawing on a tablet connected to my laptop in bed.
+I am completely self taught and have been drawing from bed since I was 17 years old when I decided that drawing was something I really wanted to do.
+I was very limited due to my severe chronic illnesses and injuries so I needed to adapt and learn to draw in a way that worked for me.
+The solution came in digital drawing on a tablet connected to my laptop from bed.
 Now I am still always learning new ways to improve and make drawing easier for myself.

 My main series are the Disabled Beauty Series which showcases Disabled People for Disabled People and the Portraits for Disabled Kids which is all about giving representation to kids who rarely get to see themselves in media.